 Twin Cities Harvest Festival and Maze

-Autumn is an ideal time to visit Eidem Homestead, a 10-acre living-history farm that’s been in the Eidem family for more than 80 years.
+Autumn is an ideal time to visit Historic Eidem Farm, a 10-acre living-history farm that’s been in the Eidem family for more than 80 years.
 Today, visiting the beautifully restored Victorian house and grounds is like stepping back in time to the beginning of the 20th century when the area was one of the top potato-growing regions in the country.
-On Oct.
-13, you can celebrate fall turn-of-the-century-style at the homestead’s Fall on the Farm event.
-Kids get to see where their food comes from at the garden harvest and even use old-fashioned tools to dig up potatoes and other veggies.
-They will also learn how to prepare and bake fall treats in the kitchen with the authentic wood-burning stove and experience what school life was like back in the early 1900s at the homestead’s mock one-room schoolhouse.
-A fall craft will be on hand and kids are welcome to say hello to the homestead’s goats and chickens, too.
+On October 9, celebrate fall turn-of-the-century-style at the homestead’s Fall on the Farm event.
+Family units will take a tour of the site, watch period demonstrations, listen to story readings, and paint a pumpkin to take home.

 Have a scary good time at one of the area’s most popular Halloween celebrations, Anoka Halloween!
-Known as the Halloween Capital of the World, this spooky annual celebration is filled with great festivities for the whole family.
-Kick off the Halloween fun at the Children's Pumpkin Carving Contest, on Saturday, Oct.
-20, 3-4 p.m. at Akin Park.
-Enjoy family bonding time while you carve a masterpiece with your little ones.
-The event is free to the first 100 children that are 12 and under.
-Continue the not-so-scary adventure with the Anoka Halloween Light up the Night Parade on Main Street at 7 p.m. and finish the night off with fire, food, music and spooktacular fun at the bonfire at the River Plaza (City Hall) at 8 p.m.
-Combine Halloween amusement and nature exploration at the Big Woods Halloween at Eastman Nature Center.
-Your family can navigate the giant web walk, get face-to-face with a live snake and test their brewing skills at the witch's cauldron.
-And don’t miss the puppet shows, trick-or-treating and refreshments.
-Bonus tip: Big Woods Halloween is Oct.
-27 and reservations are recommended.
+Known as the Halloween Capital of the World, this month-long annual event is filled with great festivities for the whole family.
+Kick off the Halloween fun at the Children's Pumpkin Carving Contest on October 23, and enjoy family bonding time while you carve a masterpiece with your little ones.
+Continue the not-so-scary adventure with the Light Up the Night Parade on Main Street, also on October 23.